donellaheld/recipesilike/brownnuttercardamom.md

 ## Browned Butter Cardamom Cookies

-*I accidentally halved the flour in these once and I think I liked them better*
+*I accidentally halved the flour in these once and I think I liked them better but did it with the full recipe and liked that version too*

 <https://www.landolakes.com/recipe/16741/browned-butter-cardamom-cookies/>